 Development and implementation of the Spanish Qualifications Framework

 A Royal Decree that will establish the foundations for its implementation is currently under preparation.

-In such project, it is recommended the establishment of a committee including social actors, ministries, trade unions and the most representative employers’ associations, as well as experts in vocational qualifications of different sectors.
-This committee would be in charge of deciding on the assignment of qualifications to the MECU levels, which should be based on three criteria:
+In such project, the establishment of a committee including social actors, ministries, trade unions and the most representative employers’ associations, as well as experts in vocational qualifications of different sectors, is recommended.
+This committee would be in charge of deciding on the assignment of qualifications to the levels of the Spanish Qualifications Framework, which should be based on three criteria:

 - comparability between the descriptors of the qualifications, defined as learning outcomes, and the MECU level descriptors;

 - implementation of a common quality assurance system in higher education and vocational training;